panubo/docker-postfix/README.md

 See the `Makefile` for make targets.

+To run the BATS tests, use the `make test` command.
+This will build a test Docker image and execute the tests within it.

 ## Releases

 For production usage, please use a versioned release rather than the floating 'latest' tag.